This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Weak or imbalanced leg muscles

-- Previous knee injury or patellar dislocation, or a family history of knee problems
+- A past knee injury, or a family history of knee problems

 What are the signs and symptoms of a patellar dislocation?